Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
 == 2.8.8 ==
 * Fixed the warnings showing up on plugin activation
+* Changed the name of export and import menus
+* HTML characters will be stripped out of the business description during export

 == 2.8.7 ==
 * Added width and height parameters to the business map shortcode